shushanth2003/Backend-Development-Learning/HTML/HTML_Notes.md

 ## Definition Lists
 Definition lists in HTML are used to present terms and their corresponding definitions.
 They are structured using three main elements: dl (definition list), dt (definition term), and dd (definition description).
 The dl element acts as the container for the entire list, while each term is marked with <dt> and its associated description is enclosed within <dd>.
 This structure allows for a clear and organized presentation of terms and their meanings.
 ---
+# Form Validation
+## Labels and Inputs
+Labels and inputs are fundamental building blocks for creating forms in HTML.
+Labels provide descriptive text that tells users what information is expected in a corresponding input field.
+Input elements, on the other hand, are the interactive controls where users can enter data, such as text, numbers, dates, or make selections from options.
+They work together to create a user-friendly and accessible form experience.
+---
+## File Uploads
+File uploads allow users to send files from their computer to a web server.
+This is typically achieved through an HTML form that includes an <input> element with the type attribute set to "file".
+When the form is submitted, the selected file(s) are sent to the server for processing and storage.
+---
+## Form Validation
+Form validation is the process of checking if the information a user provides in a form is correct and complete before it's submitted.
+This ensures that the data received is accurate and meets the required format, preventing errors and improving data quality.
+It can involve checking for things like required fields, correct email addresses, valid date formats, and acceptable password strength.
+---
+## HTML Form Constraints
+HTML form constraints are rules you set on form fields to control what kind of data users can enter.
+These constraints help ensure that the information submitted is valid and meets your requirements.
+For example, you can specify that a field is required, set a minimum or maximum length for text, or restrict the input to a specific data type like a number or email address.
+These limitations are defined using HTML attributes directly within the form elements.
+---